kolitiri/blogging-time/_posts/2026-03-14-a-personal-take-on-the-ai-hype.md

 Managers push engineers to integrate with AI simply so they can present something impressive to executives.

-In some cases, organisations are even firing employees throwing away years worth of domain knowlege, driven by baseless assumptions they can cut down labor expenses.
+In some cases, organisations are even firing employees throwing away years worth of domain knowlege, driven by baseless assumptions that they can cut down labor expenses.

 And it really baffles me that most often than not, those decisions are made without the slightest clue of what the long term implications could be.